We ♥ HIV/STD Testing

 There’s a period of time after a person is infected during which they won’t test positive.
 In other words, there’s a period of time when a person is HIV-positive but won’t know it yet.
 This is called the HIV “window period.”

 The window period can last between 10 days and three months, depending on the person’s body and on the HIV test that’s used.
 During that time, a person can test HIV-negative even though they’re HIV-positive.
 Someone in the “window period” of HIV infection can still transmit HIV to another person.
 In fact, people with very early HIV infection, who may still be in the window period of HIV infection, are actually much more infectious than later on in their infection.
 That’s one reason frequent testing is so important.

 HIV/STD Testing Reminder Services

-These are web and/or mobile-based notification services that remind users to get tested for one or more STDs at pre-determined monthly intervals.
-Most of these reminders have been created by local programs, though one is also from Gilead.
+These are web and/or mobile-based notification services that remind users to get tested for one or more STIs at predetermined monthly intervals.
+Most of these reminders have been created by local programs.
 Use the reminder that’s right for you even if you don’t live in the city that hosts it.
-If you want a do-it-yourself reminder, consider asking your smartphone to give you a reminder every three months!
+If you want a do-it-yourself reminder, consider setting a calendar alert in your phone or computer every three months!
 And to find a test site near you, go to gettested.cdc.gov.

 ○ STD testing and HPV/Hepatitis vaccine reminder service